What's on Sky Arts?

 Portrait Artist of the Year

-Returning for its seventh series, Portrait Artist of the Year will see 24 celebrities from the art world sit for a range of incredibly talented portrait artists, including Normal People’s Paul Mescal, Sir Trevor McDonald and singer Ray BLK.
-The show will once again be hosted by Stephen Mangan, and will feature artist Tai Shan Schierenberg, curator Kathleen Soriano and art historian Kate Bryan as judges.
+Portrait Artist of the Year will see 24 celebrities from the art world sit for a range of incredibly talented portrait artists, including singer Ray BLK, designer Pam Hogg and actor James Nesbitt.
+The show will once again be hosted by Stephen Mangan, so see who wins the prize on Wednesdays at 8pm.

 Life and Rhymes

-Celebrate the art of spoken word with some of the UK’s leading performers.
+Celebrate the art of spoken word with some of the UK’s leading performers with this brand-new series.
 Hosted by Benjamin Zephaniah, the show will see poets performing in front of live audiences, plus members of the same audience will get the chance to perform on the open mic.